1994 FIFA World Cup: Summary

 The format of the competition stayed the same as in the 1990 World Cup: 24 teams qualified, divided into six groups of four.
 Sixteen teams would qualify for the knockout phase: the six group winners, the six group runners-up, and the four third-placed teams with the best records.
 This was the last time this format was used, due to the expansion of the finals tournament in 1998 to 32 teams.
 FIFA introduced three rule changes for this tournament to encourage attacking play: three points awarded for a win in a group stage match instead of two, a relaxed offside rule and a ban on picking up back-passes to goalkeepers.
 The number of goals increased to 2.73 per game from the record-low of 2.21 in 1990.

+FIFA heavily pressured local organizers to schedule all of the games to be played during the day, enabling European television broadcasters to air World Cup matches during late afternoon and evening hours (for example, matches that started at 12:30 PM EDT in New York would air at 6:30 PM in Paris, France) but affecting playing conditions.
+Cities with the most consistently difficult conditions were Orlando and Dallas in the South, because of the combination of heat and extreme humidity, while Detroit proved to be difficult due to the Pontiac Silverdome being an air-supported stadium.

 The tournament saw the end of Diego Maradona's World Cup career, having played in the 1982, 1986, and 1990 World Cups, and leading Argentina to the 1986 World Cup title and the final of the 1990 World Cup.
-Maradona was expelled from the tournament by FIFA after he failed a drug test that uncovered ephedrine, a weight-loss drug, in his blood.
+Maradona was expelled from the tournament by FIFA after he failed a drug test that uncovered ephedrine, a weight-loss drug and a stimulant, in his blood.
 Colombia, despite high expectations due to their style and impressive qualifying campaign, failed to advance from the round robin.
 The team was dogged by influence from betting syndicates and drug cartels, with coach Francisco Maturana receiving death threats over squad selection.
 After scoring an own goal for the United States and effectively eliminating Colombia from the competition, defender Andrés Escobar was shot to death on his return to Colombia outside a bar in a Medellín suburb 10 days later, possibly in retaliation for his mistake.